We can’t afford to wait until the bombs dropJanuary 27, 2012

 A military strike on Iran – by either the US or Israel – would cause a dramatic spike in the cost of oil, threaten US forces in the area and potentially lead to a prolonged conflict the US can ill-afford.

 That’s why Peace Action believes now is the time to act.
-We can’t afford to wait until the bombs to drop.This entry was posted in Idea Forum, The Issues, U.S. in Conflict.
+We can’t afford to wait until the bombs to drop.This entry was posted in Links of the Week, The Issues, U.S. in Conflict.
 Bookmark the permalink. ← Damage adds up after almost 9 years of war Do Israeli Leaders Really Think Iran Is an Existential Threat? →